On this tour, you’ll be accompanied from start to finish by one of our exceptional Journey Latin America tour leaders

 3 flights (longest 2 hrs), 2 train journeys ( 2 and 3.5 hrs), 6 road journeys (longest 10 hrs including stops).

 On our Discovery Journeys the standard of accommodation varies.
 We aim to keep the price competitive while ensuring the basic comforts.
 Hotels / guesthouses are comfortable and attractive in most places but elsewhere are more functional.
-All properties are well maintained and almost all will have a private bathroom with hot water (if you prefer greater comfort see the Classic Journeys or Private Journeys on their respective pages on our website).
+All properties are well maintained and all will have a private bathroom with hot water (if you prefer greater comfort see the Classic Journeys or Private Journeys on their respective pages on our website).

 Examples of hotels include: